troay89/topjava/graduation.md

 Each restaurant provides new menu each day.

-As a result, provide a link to github repository.
+As a result, provide a link to github ru.javawebinar.topjava.repository.
 It should contain the code, README.md with API documentation and couple curl commands to test it.

 -----------------------------
 P.S.: Make sure everything works with latest version that is on github :)